FineUploader/fine-uploader/readme.md

 until a connection opens up.
 * `cancel(String fileId)` - Cancels a queued or currently uploading file.
 * `getItemByFileId(String fileId)` - Returns the HTMLElement associated with the passed file ID.
+* `reset()` - While this function is most useful for FineUploader, it is also available in FineUploaderBasic.
+In FineUploader, calling this function will reset all UI elements to the state they exsited in immediately after initialization.
+In FineUploaderBasic, this resets all internal variables to the state they existed in immediately after initialization.
+If you are using FineUploaderBasic, it is up to you to "reset" any of your UI elements.

 <br/>
 ### qQuery ###